Deer Disease Information

-Due to the spread of tuberculosis in deer in Michigan and Minnesota, and the discovery of bovine TB in captive cervid facilities and a cattle farm in Indiana, the Indiana DNR and Board of Animal Health (BOAH) are monitoring Indiana’s deer herd for signs of the disease.
+Due to the spread of tuberculosis (TB) in deer in Michigan and Minnesota, and the discovery of bovine TB in captive cervid facilities and a cattle farm in Indiana, the Indiana DNR and Board of Animal Health (BOAH) are monitoring Indiana’s deer herd for bovine TB.

 None of the sampled wild white-tailed deer have tested positive for bovine TB in Indiana.

-You can assist this effort to protect Indiana’s domestic and wild animal populations by helping verify Hoosier deer continue to be disease free.
+You can assist this effort to protect Indiana’s domestic and wild animal populations by inspecting your harvested deer.
 The following procedures provide guidance in the event you harvest a deer that you suspect might be diseased.